computersarecool/night_walker/README.md

     mongod --dbpath /data/db/nightwalker &>/dev/null &

 ##### To add content to database:
-    (From development directory)
+    (From database directory)
+    Test:
+      mongo localhost:27017/test ./inventory.js

+    Production:
       mongo localhost:27017/production ./inventory.js

 ##### Deployment scripts
 npm run-script copyServices
-    (copy service files to /etc/systemd/system dir)
+    (copy service files to /etc/systemd/system)

 (from the client directory) gulp
     prep, cdnMin, aws tasks

-## Bonus Material
+#### Bonus Material
-#### Media Concepts
+#### Additional Media Concepts
-  - Black and white stripes as background, front photos pngs
+  - Black and white stripes as background on gallery
-  - fruity background on product images
+  - fruity background on shop images

+#### MongoDB
+  - How do enterprise sized businesses upload data

 ### ONGOING QUESTIONS:
 - ANGULAR
-  - Pages like 'About' do not need a controller.
-Do we use a null controller?
+  - Pages like 'About' do not need a controller - do we use a null controller?
-  - Saving a route and not getting a 404 (i.e. bookmarks)
+  - Best way to be able to reach routes when using a CDN
   - What does compile do in a directive?
   - Why is link returned in directive?
-  - What is html5 mode and is it important?
-  - Why use base tag

-#### MongoDB
-  -  How is data uploaded

-#### YEOMAN:
-  -  travis.yml
+- AWS
+  - Updating cloudfront cache / File-rev all files?
-  -  buildignore
+  - Using Elastic Beanstalk

 ##### Things I would have liked to have done better:
-###### Dev Ops
-  - Handled the cloudfront routing better

 ###### Database
   - Database design
   - use schema design to improve findProductByFlavor in database.js